tradman1/cuckoo-filter/README.md

     *   1 – substrings from genome
     *   else – random strings

-test.cc and benchmark.cc are run with following parameter:
-*    Number of inserted elements: int

 The program will generate an output .txt file that will have:
    *   Number of inserted substrings